openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

         '<org-pk>': ['<ORG_IPERF_SERVER>']
     }

-- it shall be possible to specify a list of iperf servers, this is important because on larger systems 1 server will not be enough
+- It shall be possible to specify a list of iperf servers, this is important because on larger systems 1 server will not be enough
-- we have to implement a lock to allow only 1 iperf check per server at time that is: for every server available, `only 1 check can be performed at any one time
+- We have to implement a lock to allow only 1 iperf check per server at time that is: for every server available, `only 1 check can be performed at any one time
   <https://docs.celeryproject.org/en/latest/tutorials/task-cookbook.html#ensuring-a-task-is-only-executed-one-at-a-time>`_,
   so the lock has to take this account when calculating the cache-key
-- ssh into device, launch iperf TCP client, repeat for UDP, collect data of both tests in a data structure
+- SSH into device, launch iperf TCP client, repeat for UDP, collect data of both tests in a data structure
-- handle failures, if server is down, we can store 0, which would trigger an alert (investigate the alert settings functionality)
+- Handle failures, if server is down, we can store 0, which would trigger an alert (investigate the alert settings functionality)
-- implement logic which creates the metric, chart and alert settings objects
+- Implement logic which creates the metric, chart and alert settings objects
-- save data (tcp max bandwidth, UDP jitter)
+- Save data (tcp max bandwidth, UDP jitter)
-- document how this check works
+- Document how this check works
-- document how to set up and use the check step by step (explain also how to set up a new iperf server)
+- Document how to set up and use the check step by step (explain also how to set up a new iperf server)
-- achieve at least 99% test coverage for the code added for this feature.
+- Achieve at least 99% test coverage for the code added for this feature.

 **Github issue**:
 `[monitoring/checks] Add iperf check <https://github.com/openwisp/openwisp-monitoring/issues/120>`_.